newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * [Java Development Kit 7+ (JDK) (6 will not work!)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * [NetBeans 7.3+](https://netbeans.org/downloads/), the "Java SE" is sufficient
-  * [Android SDK](http://developer.android.com/sdk/installing.html), you only need the SDK, not the ADT bundle, which includes Eclipse.
-Install the latest stable platform via the SDK Manager.
+  * [Android SDK](http://developer.android.com/sdk/index.html), you only need the SDK (available at the bottom of the page in the 'command line tools' section), not the whole Android Studio package which is a customized version of Intellij bundled with the Android SDK.
+Install the latest stable platform via the [SDK Manager](http://developer.android.com/tools/help/sdk-manager.html).
 You also have to create an environment variable called ANDROID_HOME, which points at your Android SDK installation directory!
   * [NBAndroid](http://www.nbandroid.org), use this update center: http://nbandroid.org/updates/updates.xml (if you have NetBeans 8.1 or higher, use http://nbandroid.org/release81/updates/updates.xml ).
   * [Gradle Support for NetBeans](https://github.com/kelemen/netbeans-gradle-project), use the NetBeans IDE Update Center.